zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef wants to find an ingredient by a field.
+1. Home chef chooses to find an ingredient by a field.
 2. Home chef enters search terms in required format.
-3. BTBB displays all ingredient that match the format.
+3. BTBB displays all ingredient that match the terms.

     Use case ends.

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why finding an ingredient failed.
+BTBB informs Home Chef why finding an ingredient failed.

     Use case ends.

-**Use case: UC08 Delete an Ingredient**
+**Use case: UC08 Delete Ingredient**

 **MSS**

-1. Home chef chooses to delete a ingredient.
+1. Home chef chooses to delete an ingredient.
 2. Home chef enters details in required format.
 3. BTBB displays deleted ingredient.